AryanKumar02/Group38-MUC/README.md

 Ensure you follow the provided instructions to integrate it with your project.

+## Real Device iOS Setup - iPhone

-Ensure that you keep Flutter in a place where you have full read/write permissions.
+- Ensure that the Flutter SDK is located in a directory where you have full read/write permissions.
+- When using an actual iPhone, connect it via USB and then select your iPhone directly from Xcode’s toolbar at the top.
+This method bypasses the need for the "flutter devices" command if your device does not appear.

 ### Detailed Flutter Installation
 1. After downloading and extracting Flutter to your chosen directory: